raghavendrak89/udacity_proj/README.md

 ### Project Tasks

-Your project goal is to operationalize this working, machine learning microservice using [kubernetes](https://kubernetes.io/), which is an open-source system for automating the management of containerized applications.
-In this project you will:
+I have operationalised the deployment of machine learning microservice using [kubernetes](https://kubernetes.io/), which is an open-source system for automating the management of containerized applications.
+In this project I have:
-* Test your project code using linting
+* Tested the project code using linting
   ```#!/bin/bash -eo pipefail
     . venv/bin/activate
       make lint